 Did I express surprise on my face with a jaw drop and raise of eyebrows?
 How many seconds, or fractions of a second, before surprise turned to fear?
 Did my lips stretch outwards, and my eyes tense?
 How much of the whites of my eyes became visible as the sudden emotion of fear kicked in?

 How fast were my eyes blinking?
 Did my confident pose reduce to defeat?
-Had I protected the vital organs in my torso, with a sudden blocking with my arm?
-Had I gripped my leather satchel?
-Did my fingers tense and my knuckles whiten?
+Did I protect the vital organs in my torso, with a sudden blocking with my arm?
+Did I grip my leather satchel?
+Were my fingers tense and my knuckles white?

 As my cognitive thought processes caught up and I realised there was no threat, did I tongue jut afterwards to say, "I got away with that"?
 Did I exhale with relief?
 How long before my body relaxed?

 All of these–the physiological changes within, the physical feelings of the emotion and the nonverbal responses to the stimulus–happened within seconds.
-I wanted to hit rewind and slow it down, to observe and re-observe my own involuntary response.
+I wanted to hit rewind and slow it down, to observe and re-observe my involuntary response.

-I don't know much about Coprolalia- the involuntary vocalisation assocciated with Tourette Syndrome.
+I don't know much about Coprolalia- the involuntary vocalisation associated with Tourette Syndrome.
 At a guess, this involuntary verbal response, just like my nonverbal response, came in direct response to a stimulus.
 Funny how one involuntary response caused another involuntary response.
-Both of our bodys simply reacting.
+Both of our bodies simply reacting.